Learn about the Medicaid 1115 Transformation Waiver Renewal.

-Last year, the Texas Legislature designated September as Sickle Cell Disease Awareness Month to shine a light on this hereditary blood disorder.
+In 2019, the Texas Legislature designated September as Sickle Cell Disease Awareness Month to shine a light on this hereditary blood disorder.
 September is also National Sickle Cell Awareness Month.
-As awareness grows, so does the capacity to help Texans who have the disease.
+As awareness grows, so does the capacity to help Texans who have the disorder.

-SCD causes the body to produce crescent or sickle-shaped red blood cells.
-These cells have difficulty passing through small blood vessels.
-They block normal red blood cells from entering tissue.
-Parts of the body that don’t receive normal blood flow eventually become damaged.
+SCD causes the body to produce crescent- or sickle-shaped red blood cells.
+These cells have difficulty passing through small blood vessels and block normal red blood cells from entering tissue.
+Parts of the body that don't receive normal blood flow eventually become damaged.
 Complications can include anemia, vision loss, chronic pain, deep vein thrombosis, infection, pulmonary embolism and stroke.

 SCD worsens over time.
 Evolving treatments can decrease complications and improve a person’s life.
 These treatments include stem cell transplantation, gene therapy and new drugs approved by the Food and Drug Administration.